trussworks/Engineering-Playbook/docs/developing/command-line-tools/HOW2GORELEASER.md

 ### Get an API key for pushing the docker image

 Use the `trussworksbot` user credentials in 1Password to log into [Docker Hub](https://hub.docker.com/) (you may have to log out of your personal user session).
 In the [Security Settings](https://hub.docker.com/settings/security) for `trussworksbot` create a "New Access Token" named for the repository you just created.
-Save this access key to the `trussworksbot` 1Password as you will need it later for configuring CircleCI.
+Save this access key to the `trussworksbot` 1Password as you will need it later for configuring CircleCI or GitHub Actions.

 ## Create goreleaser configuration